Weight control and diet

 We are surrounded by many things that make it easy to overeat and hard to stay active.

 Many people don't feel like they have enough time to plan and prepare healthy meals.
 This may be because they:

 Less free time also means less time to exercise.
 Also, more people today work desk jobs, compared to more active jobs in the past.

 Devices such as remote controls, mobile telephones, escalators, elevators, and computers all make life easier for us.
 But fewer trips up and down stairs and fewer walks down the hall at work to talk with a co-worker mean that we are storing more calories instead of burning them off.

 Researchers have found that labor-saving devices have reduced people's energy usage by over 100 calories a day.
 The average American now eats 100 to 200 more calories a day than they did 10 years ago.
-Less activity and more calories can lead to a weight gain of 12 to 25 pounds every year.
+Less activity and more calories can lead to a weight gain of 12 to 25 pounds (5 to 11 kilograms) every year.

 Long hours in front of a TV or computer may be the most hazardous pattern of behavior.
 TV watching produces a lower metabolic rate than sewing, playing board games, reading, writing, and driving a car.
 And many people engage in unhealthy snacking and eating patterns while watching TV.

 Many things have changed how and what we eat.
 Some of these are:

 People are not only eating more food than they did 20 years ago, but they are also replacing home cooking with packaged foods, fast food, and dining out.
 Fast foods tend to be served in larger portions.
 They generally contain more calories and unhealthy fats, and fewer nutritious ingredients, than homemade or restaurant meals.
 Snack foods and sweet beverages, including juice and soft drinks, add to the increasing rates of obesity.

 Several medical conditions may contribute to being overweight, but rarely are they a primary cause of obesity.